Picovoice/rhino/README.md

 #### Low-Level API

-[Rhino](/binding/react-native/src/rhino.tsx) provides low-level access to the inference engine for those who want to incorporate speech-to-intent into a already existing audio processing pipeline.
+[Rhino](/binding/react-native/src/rhino.tsx) provides low-level access to the inference engine for those who want to incorporate speech-to-intent into an already existing audio processing pipeline.

 `Rhino` is created by passing a context file to its static constructor `create`: